abledocs-nmclean/adapi-admin-dashboard/README.md

 ## Available Scripts

-In the project driectory, you can run:
+In the project directory, you can run:

 ### `npm start`